Skills team profiles

 Marina has worked for over 10 years in Bristol within the creative industries, as Producer and Project Manager for Calling The Shots, Love Productions, Knowle West Media Centre and Icon Films.
 Clients included: BBC, Department of Schools and Families, Parliament, Mediabox, Firstlight, BCC, South Gloucester Youth Services, University of Bristol, University of the West of England, National Geographic, Discovery, Animal Planet, Channel 4 & UK Film Council.

-Marina is currently responsible for developing the communication strategy for the skills team, and reporting, monitoring and managing the delivery of targets whilst ensuring compliance within the projects risk and performance management arrangements.
+Marina is currently responsible for developing comms and reporting, monitoring and managing the delivery of targets whilst ensuring compliance within the projects risk and performance management arrangements.
+She is the project manager for the Skills Show Experience and contracts and budget manager for the skills team.

 Skills Adviser: Low Carbon